henrythasler/henrythasler.github.io/_posts/2020-02-02-optimizing-vectortiles.md

 gzipped | `22 KiB (22382 Bytes)` | `49 KiB (50061 Bytes)`
 reduction | **29%** | **32%**

-This will not only help to save storage costs but also reduce the load time for the end-user.
+This will not only help to save storage costs but also reduce the loading time for the end-user.

 ## Summary